Your guide to COVID-19 and its impact on life in Canada | CBC News

 Your guide to COVID-19 and its impact on life in Canada

-Keep tabs on the latest on the COVID-19 pandemic and practical tips for staying healthy

-Travel restrictions, school closures and event cancellations are the new normal in Canada, and phrases like "self-isolation" and "social distancing" are now part of the collective lexicon.
+Travel restrictions, school closures and event cancellations are the new normal in Canada, and phrases like "self-isolation" and "physical distancing" are now part of the collective lexicon.

 Developments in the global COVID-19 pandemic are nearly constant — and it's certainly difficult to keep track of everything that's happening.